AndreasAugustin/DocToMarkdown/README.md

 DocToMarkdown
 =============
-I was searching for something to parse my c# documentation to markdown.
-Because the only thing I found here [DocToMarkdown](https://gist.github.com/lontivero/593fc51f1208555112e0) was not fully supporting my needs I wrote this little console application.
+With this parser you are able to parse your Visual Studio or Xamarin Studio xml outputs into markdown format.
+The idea is to get a readable API documentation for your project which can be easily used for your wiki project pages.
+For setting up the project edit the [App.config](https://github.com/AndreasAugustin/DocToMarkdown/blob/master/src/DocToMarkdown/App.config) file.

+### Remarks ###

+- Some input came from the project [DocToMarkdown](https://gist.github.com/lontivero/593fc51f1208555112e0) .
+- This project uses through DI NLog as logger.
+You can find some informations about NLog at GitHub https://github.com/NLog/NLog .
+Informations about the NLog.config configuration file can be found at https://github.com/nlog/nlog/wiki/Configuration-file  .
+If you like to use another logger, just implement the ILogger and ILoggerManager interface.

+### Examples ###
-You can find examples for parsed xml files at the [DocToMarkdown wiki pages](https://github.com/AndreasAugustin/DocToMarkdown/wiki).
+You are able to find examples for parsed xml files at the [DocToMarkdown wiki pages](https://github.com/AndreasAugustin/DocToMarkdown/wiki).
+I used the xml which have been created from this project.

+---

 ## Some legal stuff ##